-WB into KOP, with a newish railroad truss dating to the widening of this part of the Schuylkill.
+WB into King of Prussia, with a newish railroad truss dating to the widening of this part of the Schuylkill.
 The rest of it was supposed to be able to be widened as well, but it has never materialized.

 EB Exit 331B splits for I-476 NB and Matsonford Rd., which leads to this sign.
 The I-476 NB ramp to I-76 EB also splits, with the left fork leading to this same sign.